modio/modio-unity/README.md

 1. Set up your [game profile on mod.io](https://mod.io/games/add) (or our [private test environment](https://test.mod.io/games/add)) to get your game ID and API key.
 2. Add the plugin to your project using the installation instructions above.
 3. Ensure you dont have any conflicting libraries by going to Assets/Plugins/mod.io/ThirdParty to remove any libraries you may already have in your project (such as JsonNet).
-4. Restart unity to ensure it recognises the new assembly definitions.
+4. Restart Unity to ensure it recognises the new assembly definitions.
 5. Go to Tools > mod.io > Edit Settings to locate the config file.
 6. Select the config file and use the inspector to assign your game ID and API key in server settings (Make sure to deselect the config file before using playmode in the editor.
-A known unity bug can cause the editor to crash in 2019-2021).
+A known Unity bug can cause the editor to crash in 2019-2021).
 7. Setup complete!
 Join us [on Discord](https://discord.mod.io) if you have any questions or need help.

 ## Setting up the Browser UI